Hexheld/hexheld-docs/MD/System Architecture.md

 Feature set:
 - 3 "noise" channels (programmable LFSR synthesis)
 - 1 "slope" channel, can modulate the amplitude of one or more of the "noise" channels
-- 1 DAC channel, can be DMA-driven for PCM sample playback
+- 1 DAC channel, can potentially be DMA-driven for PCM sample playback
 - Stereo mixing/balancing
 - Expansion audio mixing from Hexridge